Deutsche Boerse to de-list Coinbase from Xetra and Frankfurt trade

-BERLIN (Reuters) - Deutsche Boerse said on Wednesday it would de-list the shares of cryptocurrency exchange Coinbase Global from its Xetra trading system and the Frankfurt stock exchange by end of Friday’s trading session.
+Deutsche Boerse said on Wednesday it would de-list the shares of cryptocurrency exchange Coinbase Global (COIN.O) from its Xetra trading system and the Frankfurt stock exchange by end of Friday's trading session.

 "The reason for the de-listing is a missing reference data for these shares," Deutsche Boerse said, adding the de-listing would apply until further notice.